home / 2017.03.30 16:00 /aws /api gateway /iam /sigv4

 required when we are working with temporary credentials obtained from

-STS, which is the case when we are using federated Cognito identitiesThe following signRequest
+STS, which is the case when we are using federated Cognito identitiesThe following signRequest is the main method which will handle the whole process:

 function signRequest(options, requestBody, accessKeyID, secretKey, region, service, sessionToken) {